Chaste/chaste-docker/README.md

 - `src`: the Chaste source code
 - `testoutput`: the output folder for the project testing framework (set with `$CHASTE_TEST_OUTPUT`)

 Any changes made in the home folder (`/home/chaste`) will persist between restarting containers as it is designated as a `VOLUME`.
 Additionally, specific folders may be mounted over any of these subfolders, for example, to gain access to the test outputs for visualising in ParaView or for mounting a different version of the Chaste source code.
+In general, data should be left in a (named) volume, as file I/O performance will be best that way.
+However, bind mounting host directories can be convenient e.g. for access to output files and so is explained next.

+<note class="notice">Docker containers are ephemeral by design and no changes will be saved after exiting (except to files in volumes or folders bind mounted from the host).
+The contents of the container's home directory (including the Chaste source code and binaries) are stored in a Docker [`VOLUME`](https://docs.docker.com/storage/volumes/) and so will persist between container instances.
+However if you reset Docker, all volumes and their contained data will be lost, so be sure to regularly push your projects to a remote git repository!</note>

 Mounting host directories
 -------------------------